Sugar Mountain Resort's 32nd annual Oktoberfest

 Sports & Gift Shop – Super Sale

-Sugar Mountain Sports & Gift Shop – Super Sale
+Sugar Mountain Sports & Gift Shop

 Shop for the upcoming fall and winter seasons at Sugar Mountain Resort’s Sports Shop located on the first level of the main lodge.

-New 2023 winter merchandise will also be available at regular retail.
 Commemorative Oktoberfest t-shirts and souvenir items can also be bought under the tent on the main celebration deck.

 Lodging Specials